-The Infoprint Manager server may also contain auxiliary sheets, media, resource-context, and transform objects.
+The InfoPrint Manager server can also contain auxiliary sheets, media, resource-context objects, and transform objects.
 You can use auxiliary sheets to separate jobs and to print job identification information.
 Resource-context objects point to the directory locations of Advanced Function Presentation (AFP) resources, such as fonts and overlays, that some jobs require.